maubanel/UE5-Static-Meshes/basic-column-iii/README.md

 ##### `Step 5.`\|`ITSM`| :small_orange_diamond:

-Repeat this by adding a bevel to all four corners.
+Repeat this by adding a smaller bevel to all four corners.

 ![bevel all four corners](images/repeatAllCorners.png)